ukparliament/ontologies/meta/weeknotes/2024/15/index.md

 ## Outreach / engagement

 A wee while back, friend of the family [Alex](https://bsky.app/profile/blangry.bsky.social) introduced us to his colleague [Owen](https://twitter.com/oroberson).
 Owen has been tasked with writing a 'data strategy' for the University of Cambridge - not an easy job - and Alex is always one to encourage a chat.
-Back in week 13, Anya and Michael joined Owen in pixels for a good long rant about strategy and [idealised future states](https://thecynefin.co/start-a-journey-with-a-sense-of-direction/) and knowing we're you're starting being more important than dreaming of where you'll end up.
+Back in week 13, Anya and Michael joined Owen in pixels for a good long rant about strategy and [idealised future states](https://thecynefin.co/start-a-journey-with-a-sense-of-direction/) and knowing where you're starting being more important than dreaming of where you'll end up.
 [Cynefin](https://en.wikipedia.org/wiki/Cynefin_framework) may have been mentioned.
 It usually is.
 A pleasure to meet you, Owen.
 Do stay in touch.

 ## Farewell and good luck ...